glacials/twos.dev/src/From Google to Apple.md

 # From Google to Apple

 I have been an Android user for 12 years, 10 of them Nexus/Pixel.
 My life is in Google.
 The common ones, sure—Gmail, Docs, Sheets, Maps, Calendar, Chrome, Photos—but the uncommon ones too—One, Stadia, Tasks, Keep.
+I was a beta user of the very first Chromebook, the cr-48.
 I’ve been bitten harder than most by shutdowns of services like Allo and Hangouts.
 I was even gung-ho about Google+ for a few years.

 I try to be an informed person, and that means knowing what I’m missing out on, to understand why (or whether) I prefer the thing I chose.